MonaZI/MSR/README.md

 MATLAB implementations for the following paper,

-"Multi-Segment Reconstruction Using Invariant Features", to be published in ICASSP 2018.
+"Multi-Segment Reconstruction Using Invariant Features", published in ICASSP 2018.

 by: Mona Zehni, Minh N. Do, Zhizhen Zhao